mrfrase3/CircuitHero/README.md

 # The Maths

-Whilst it was fun to do the maths is pretty simple at its core, nothing above highschool level.
+Whilst it was fun to do, the maths is pretty simple at its core.

 ## Halflives